-The City works to improve service delivery by constantly reassessing the management, organization, and distribution of financial resources toward those priority goals that maximize return.
+The City works to improve service delivery by constantly reassessing the management, organization, and distribution of financial and human resources toward those priority goals that maximize return and improve efficiency.
 The Office of Budget Management (OBM) supports departments in their work by providing analysis and technical assistance.